College Office staff can assist with any queries you may have in regard to payment of fees and levies.

 Current fees and levies are outlined in the Schedule of Fees and Charges.

 Notwithstanding the amount invoiced, in the event of default on payment arrangements, the total amount outstanding will become immediately due.
-The school reserves its right to take steps to recover payment in full.
+The College reserves its right to take steps to recover payment in full.

-An obligation or liability on the part of two or more persons binds them jointly and each of them severally.
+An obligation or liability on the part of two or more persons binds them jointly and each of them separately.

 Parent(s)/guardian(s) agree to honour the financial commitments required by the school in accordance with the Schedule of Fees and Charges and the terms and conditions.